 Tips to make healthy choices for kids

-We need to make changes in our everyday habits to be a more responsible and aware individual of a society.
+We need to make changes in our everyday basic eating and non-eating habits to be a more responsible and aware individual of a society.

 1. Choose Healthy Alternatives to junk food for your kids